Zoha/laravel-meta/readme.md

     ...
 }
 ```
+Thats it!
+Now you can use all of the Laravel meta features
 > In all of the examples below, we assume that the $post is set to Post::first() which Post model is an example model

 # Basic Methods
 ### Create New Meta
-for create a meta you can use `createMeta` on Model :
+For create a meta you can use `createMeta` on Model :
 ```PHP
 $post->createMeta('key' , 'value');
 ```
-or you can create multiple meta like this :
+Or you can create multiple meta like this :
 ```PHP
 $post->createMeta([
     'key1' => 'value1',